Change-CA.org Founder John Cox says the cost to clean energy mandates is the statewide blackouts -

 Change-CA.org Founder John Cox says the cost to clean energy mandates is the statewide blackouts

-Monday, a spokesperson for SDG&E told KUSI’s Sasha Foo that the company can’t identify the reason for the power shortage but suggested that the heat wave and the effects of the pandemic, with more people staying at home could be factors.

-Former gubernatorial candidate and Founder of Change-CA.org, John Cox, discussed the energy debacle with KUSI’s Ginger Jeffries.
+Former gubernatorial candidate and Founder of Change-CA.org, John Cox, discussed the blackouts on Good Morning San Diego.

 Cox explained the rotating blackout are likely a result of California’s environmentally cautious energy policies.
 Explaining, “we have to recognize there is a cost to all of this, and we have to manage this so that we get the best benefit from that clean energy but we don’t do it at the cost.”